incoming-inc/ios-template-app/widget-integration.md

 ![Configure widget target capabilities](./images/widget_configure_target_capabilities.png)

-### Configure the Incoming Push Notification SDK
+### Configure the Incoming Push Notification SDK widget

 This step ensures that the Incoming PVN SDK addresses the right widget.
+Download the [incoming-widget.plist](./incoming-widget.plist) configuration file and add it to your project, by dragging it onto your newly created widget target in XCode.
+Make sure to check "copy files if needed", it needs to be be added to the widget bundle.

-Edit the _incoming-­ios-­sdk.plist_ file in your project, and add these two entries:
+Edit the _incoming-widget.plist_ file in your project, and add these two entries:

  * `widget_bundle_id`​ set to your widget bundle id, e.g. com.yourcompany.yourapp.widget
  * `security_application_group`​ set to your group name, e.g. group.com.yourcompany.yourapp